joelouthan/theologic.us/content/posts/prayers/2020-06-29-am_prayers.md

 - *Student at OU*

 Lord, please provide for me so I can quit my job and be a minister.
 I want enough money so my family will be taken care of and I can just preach your word and pastor your people for the rest of my life.
 I know that the world sees this as impossible and a pipedream but I know you are my Father in heaven and I know that you always take care of your children and you will always take care of me.
 I don’t need gobs of riches.
 I just need enough.
 You are always my portion and my lot.
 Thank you for answering prayers.
 I love you.
 Thank you for this calling.
 Thank you for leading me to here.
 Thank you for loving me and for the grace to sustain and preserve me.
 Amen.

+Lord, why do i have the feeling that this calling is completely different than anything I have seen or imagine.

+Be glorified

 ## For those who do not know You